JGallegoPerez/dataset_composer/README.md

 Class **DataSet** takes primitive objects as arguments.
 It composes and saves a dataset.

-## Tools/functions of Data Composer
+## Tools/functions of Dataset Composer

 ### From **TimeSequence** (thus, inherited by all classes)
 (I will describe only the functions whose purpose is not obvious from the name)